Charlie-Henry/ModalShift/_posts/2024-12-26-msdso-review.md

 There are **few opportunities in research or applications**.
 Related to above, since you rarely work with your professors or fellow students most will not be able to find research opportunities to work on.
 Very few courses offer any open-ended projects for you to work on, so if you want to apply any of the methods you learn in class you will have to do that on your own time.

 **No thesis track.** I learned recently that the MSCSO and the new MSAIO programs both offer a thesis option for their students.
-I'm not sure if I would have done it if it was offered, but it sounds like an excellent way to boost your resume especially if you are trying to do a career pivot.
+I'm not sure if I would have done it if it were offered, but it sounds like an excellent way to boost your resume especially if you are trying to do a career pivot.
 The fact that MSDSO doesn't offer one is really disappointing and I hope that changes soon.
 Related to this issue is MSAIO and MSCSO students have the option of taking many of the best MSDSO courses but the opposite is not offered for MSDSO students.

-**Not all of the courses are offered every semester**, Speedrunners beware.
-Some future students probably see the 10 course program of work and scoff and assume they can complete it out easily in three (or less!) semesters.
+**Not all of the courses are offered every semester**, speedrunners beware.
+Some future students probably see the 10 course program of work and scoff at it and assume they can complete it easily in three (or less!) semesters.
 This may not be possible as not every course is offered every semester and only a small portion are offered in the summer.
 It's also not announced what courses will be offered until a couple of months before the start of the semester.
 This might make things difficult for people trying to complete the program as fast as possible.

+***

 ## A word on admissions

 UT admissions is [infamously a black box](https://en.wikipedia.org/wiki/Fisher_v._University_of_Texas_(2013)).
 So anything said about what admissions is looking for is complete speculation.
 I would highly recommend you check the requirements and preferred qualifications and make sure you meet **everything**.
 If you do not meet one of the requirements I would go in with the assumption that I was not going to be offered admission and have a backup plan.
 You can also reapply every spring and fall.

-They have stated there are no admission caps, so if you do meet the requirements/qualifications you will probably get in.
-So there really is no such thing as being a "competitive" candidate.
+The MSDSO staff have stated that there are no admission caps, so if you do meet the requirements/qualifications you will probably get in.
+Therefore, there really is no such thing as being a "competitive" candidate.
 You will also never hear back from UT why you were or were not granted admission.

 Also it's not clear the value of optional things such as letters of recommendation or GRE scores.

+***

 ## Courses

 They currently offer 14 courses and I only took 10, so here's my high level review of the courses I did take, in the order I took them.

 Or if you prefer in tier-list format:

+{: .center}
 ![course tier list]({{site.baseurl}}/images/msdso_tier_list.png)

 ### Probability and Simulation Based Inference for Data Science